MochiLab/MochiModel/README.md

-# Mochi Model
+# MochiModel
-This python script generates a hierarchical MDSplus tree for Mochi Lab that stores all experiment settings such as capacitor bank voltages and discharge times together with all data acquired through National Instruments PXI-6133 and NI-5752 digitizer cards, Tektronix TDS-2024B oscilloscopes, and a Princeton Instruments PI-MAX 3 fast framing camera.
+This python script generates a hierarchical MDSplus model tree which interfaces with the Mochi LabJet MochiControl LabVIEW software.
+MochiControl stores all experiment settings such as capacitor bank voltages and discharge times together with all data acquired through National Instruments PXI-6133 and NI-5752 digitizer cards, Tektronix TDS-2024B oscilloscopes, and a Princeton Instruments PI-MAX 3 fast framing camera to the MochiModel tree.
+Also, MochiControl can load experiment settings from any previous shot by accessing the desired MDSplus tree.

 ## Requirements
 ### Software Dependencies